Andrew A. Dahl, MD, FACS

-- Blepharitis is the term for inflammation of the eyelids.
+- Blepharitis is the term for eyelid inflammation.

 - Signs and symptoms of blepharitis include red, irritated, itchy eyelids, along with the formation of dandruff-like scales on the eyelashes and the eyelids.

-- The cause of most cases of blepharitis is a malfunction of the oil glands of the lids, although allergies, infections, and systemic diseases can also cause blepharitis.
+- The cause of most cases of blepharitis is a malfunction of the oil glands of the lids, although allergies, eye infections, and systemic diseases can also cause blepharitis.

 - In many cases, good eyelid hygiene and a regular cleaning routine can control blepharitis.
 In other instances, medications may be required.

 What is blepharitis?

 Blepharitis is an inflammation of the eyelids, causing red, irritated, itchy eyelids and the formation of dandruff-like scales on the eyelashes.
 It is a common eye disorder with a wide variety of causes.
 It affects people of all ages.
 Although it may be uncomfortable, annoying, or unattractive, blepharitis is not contagious and does not cause permanent damage to eyesight.
-The condition can be difficult to manage and it tends to recur.
+The skin condition can be difficult to manage and it tends to recur.
 Another term for blepharitis is granulated eyelids.
 Angular blepharitis describes inflammation that primarily affects the outer corners of the eyelids.
 Most patients with blepharitis have it in both eyes.